-James Brown talks to Larry King about his friendship with Henry Stone.
+James Brown and Larry King rap about Henry Stone

 Henry Stone and James Brown through the years: